AckerlyXu/heima/articles/batch/batch-dotnet-get-started.md

 >
 >

-You can find your Batch and Storage account credentials within the account blade of each service in the [Azure portal Preview][azure_portal]:
+You can find your Batch and Storage account credentials within the account blade of each service in the [Azure Portal][azure_portal]:

 ![Batch credentials in the portal][9]
 ![Storage credentials in the portal][10]<br/>